Check out these articles

 Highlights of Nikko Toshogu Shrine: Yomeimon, the Three Wise Monkeys, and the Sleeping Cat

 One of the main attractions at Nikko Toshogu Shrine is the splendidly decorated Yomeimon Gate, adorned with vibrant carvings.
 Due to its captivating beauty, it is often called "Higurashi-no-mon" (the gate you never tire of looking at).
-Each carving tells a story—ranging from Chinese legends to mythical creatures and scenes from Japan’s seasonal nature—making it a truly mesmerizing sight.
+Each carving tells a story、drawing upon sources ranging from Chinese legends to mythical creatures and scenes from Japan’s seasonal nature, making it a truly mesmerizing sight.

 Another famous feature is the carving of the Three Wise Monkeys—"See no evil, speak no evil, hear no evil."
 This is part of eight monkey carvings on the sacred stable, symbolizing the moral teaching for children to grow up with innocence.
-It also humorously illustrates stages of life and is a popular photo spot.
+It also has humorously depicts various life lessons, making it a popular spot for photos.

 Further into the shrine grounds, you’ll encounter the famous wooden carving of the Sleeping Cat attributed to Hidari Jingoro.
 Though the cat appears to be asleep, a sparrow is carved on the back side, symbolizing peace and coexistence.
 It’s said to reflect Tokugawa Ieyasu’s wish for peace.
 The carving was restored in 2016 for the first time in about 60 years.
 It is located along the path leading to the Inner Shrine (Okumiya), up about 200 stone steps.